pointerrrr/graphics2/readme.txt

 2. Spotlights                   ( the spotlight is aimed directly at the pyramid.
 Most of the spotlights light is caught by the pyramid, but some leaks past the sides)
 3. Anti-aliasing                ( to enable this, hold T for at least 1 frame.
 To disable it again: hold Y )
 4. Textures on all primitives   ( the floor plane has a checkerboard pattern, the middle sphere has a skybox as texture and the triangles have a brick texture)
-5. Glossy reflections           ( the sphere in the middle has glossy reflections)
+5. Specular shading             ( the sphere in the white has specular shading)
 6. A skydome                    ( one of the skydomes of http://www.pauldebevec.com/Probes/ has been implemented)
-7. Refraction                   ( the sphere on the left has a refraction index of 1.3)
+7. Refraction                   ( the first sphere on the right has a refraction index of 1.3)

 Sources (if i forgot something, there is a chance it is listed as a source in the comments at the appropriate place): ray - sphere intersection: adaptation from the slides